 Supplying highly needed equipment to Nariman hospital – the only governmental orthopedic hospital in Alexandria:

 Nariman Hospital was established in 1886, the hospital was built by the German community who named it Borussia.
 In the wake of World War II, the hospital was called “The Anglo-Swiss Hospital”, and then was called “The Princess Fawzia Hospital”.
 When the Farouk I University was established in 1948, the hospital was purchased and again was named in 1950 the name “Nariman Hospital” came after the marriage of King Farouk the first and Queen Nariman.
 After the 1952 revolution, it was renamed to “The Hadara University Hospital”, having a huge capacity of 400 beds.
 Currently the hospital has three departments: two for Orthopedic Surgery and one for the neurological and psychological.
-In 1987, the hospital was renovated entirely by voluntary contributions from some donors, and increased operating rooms that was furnished with modern machines and wake rooms and intensive care unit.
+In 1987, the hospital was renovated entirely by voluntary contributions from some donors, and increased operating rooms that were furnished with modern machines and wake rooms and intensive care unit.

 Re-construction of Farouk Ophthalmology hospital: